This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - If you are defrosting your turkey, please refer to my step-by-step guide to defrosting turkeys perfectly.

-Dry Turkey Brine Recipe FAQs
+Dry Brined Turkey Recipe FAQs

 You should not rinse a turkey after dry brining.
 You should never rinse the turkey, not before or after brining.
-Rinsing a turkey will not wash away bacteria and can actually transfer it to other surfaces, so don’t rinse your turkey.
+Rinsing a turkey will not wash away bacteria and can transfer it to other surfaces, so don’t rinse your turkey.
 Source: USDA

 You can dry brine turkey anywhere from 24 hours to 72 hours.
 Dry brine at least 24 hours for the best flavor.